stuartsierra/validate/README.md

     ;;     :error :not-found,
     ;;     :value {:name "John Doe", :address {:city "Baltimore"}}})

-With =in=, the map must contain the given keys or it fails the validation.
-An alternate form, =if-in=, allows the validation to pass if any keys are missing.
+With `in`, the map must contain the given keys or it fails the validation.
+An alternate form, `if-in`, allows the validation to pass if any keys are missing.

     ((v/if-in [:address :zip] (v/is integer?)) john)